saksham-kumar-14/password-manager-website/README.md

 # password-manager-website
 - This website stores the password of the website entered by the user in mongodb
 - the stored password is not encrypted
+- It also provides a randomly very strong password to the user